DeaconDesperado/flask_mab/docs/index.rst

 that performs exactly this determination, using your user's interaction as its "arm pulls".
 Extracting winning patterns becomes a fluid part of interacting with the application.

+While bandit algorithms can provide excellent automated optimization, it's important to note that they are not considered a replacement for classic A/B tests.
+Bandits could be considered a sort of "black box," in the sense that their intuitions become opaque as they optimize.
+Experiments that call for rigorous tests of statistical significance may be better suited to more traditional frameworks.

 John Myles White has an awesome treatise on Bandit implementations in his book `Bandit Algorithms for Website Optimization <http://shop.oreilly.com/product/0636920027393.do>`_.
+Most of the code in this library consistes of his excellent guidelines reimplemented to suit the nature of the Flask request lifecycle.

 How does it work?
 -----------------